A Practical Framework for Estimating the Repetition Likelihood of Fast Radio Bursts from Spectral Morphology: RESULTS AND DISCUSSION

 \subsubsection{Physical Interpretation within Geometric Frameworks}

-Based on the above analysis, a more plausible interpretation is that the separation of density centers and the correlation between $\gamma$-$r$ distributions indicate that repeating and non-repeating FRBs may not arise from two fundamentally distinct progenitor mechanisms.
 Instead, they more likely represent two manifestations of the same underlying mechanism or source class under different geometric and physical conditions, i.e., two extreme cases within a continuous distribution.
 The rotating polar cap scenario \citep{2025ApJ...982...45B,2025ApJ...988...62L} provides a coherent framework for interpreting these results.
 In this framework, whether an FRB appears as repeating or non-repeating, along with its associated spectral and temporal characteristics, is mainly governed by the viewing geometry of the line of sight relative to the magnetar’s emission cone.
 In the aligned-rotator geometry ($\alpha \ll \rho$), where $\alpha$ is the magnetic inclination angle and $\rho$ is the half-opening angle of the emitting beam in the observer’s frame, the line of sight remains within a fixed emission region, so the physical conditions vary little, leading to pulse widths set mainly by the intrinsic burst timescale and spectra centered around a stable frequency.
 Such emission conditions can be naturally sustained in magnetars residing in binary systems \citep{2025arXiv250812119Z}.
 This produces bursts with narrower spectra, longer widths, and higher repetition rates, corresponding to the clustering of repeating FRBs at $r \ll 0$ and relatively large $\gamma$ in Figure \ref{fig:figure3}.
 In contrast, in the misaligned-rotator geometry ($\alpha \gg \rho$), the line of sight samples a wide range of surface regions as the beam sweeps by, causing large variations in emission conditions and yielding bursts with sweep-limited widths, broadened spectra, and lower apparent repetition rates.
 These correspond to the clustering of non-repeating FRBs around $r \sim 0$ and relatively smaller $\gamma$ in the $\gamma$-$r$ space.
-This geometric framework naturally explains the pronounced separation yet partial overlap of the density centers of repeating and non-repeating FRBs observed in the $\gamma$-$r$ plane.
+This geometric framework naturally explains the pronounced separation yet partial overlap of the density centers of repeating and non-repeating FRBs observed in the $\gamma$-$r$ plane {(see Figure \ref{fig:figure3}).}